All Episodes

 I appreciate that.

-Once again, Senator Ted Cruz from Texas weighing in on the status of the immigration bill, the gang of eight bill, and what he thinks the true impetus behind this is.
+Once again, Senator Ted Cruz from Texas, weighing in on the status of the immigration bill, the Gang of Eight bill, and what he thinks the true impetus behind this is.

-And it that is an interesting nugget.
+That is an interesting nugget.

-The CBO in all of this scoring in all of this economic data that they're projecting says that even with the passage of the bill, illegal immigration will continue at a rate of 75% of current levels.
+The CBO in all of this scoring and all of this economic data that they're projecting says that even with the passage of the bill, illegal immigration will continue at a rate of 75% of current levels.

 We'll be back.

-We'll start in Lillington, North Carolina, and Mike, welcome, sir.
+We'll start in Lillingdon, North Carolina.

 Great to have you here.

-Well, thank you, Rush, and an honor and a pleasure to be a second time caller.
+And an honor and a pleasure to be a second time caller.

-Well, good for you.
+Oh, good for you.

 Okay.